 a: vertical stretch / reflection

-: horizontal shift
+h: horizontal shift

-: vertical shift (changes asymptote to y=k)
+k: vertical shift (changes asymptote to y=k)

-Larger base → faster growth
+Larger base b → faster growth

 Compare functions by: